 Adjectives describe nouns and pronouns.
 They may come before the word they describe: “That is a cute puppy.”
 Adjectives may also follow the word they describe: “That puppy is cute.”

 Adverbs modify adjectives, verbs, and other adverbs.
 If an adverb answers how and can have an -ly attached to it, place it there.

-Example: She thinks fast/fastly.
-Even though fast answers how she thinks, there is no such word as fastly.
+She thinks fast/fastly.
+Fast may be either an adjective or an adverb.
+In this example, fast answers how she thinks.
+There is no such word as fastly.

 Rule: When comparing, don’t drop the -ly.
 Simply add more or less.